SKIN BARRIER FUNCTION: WHAT IT IS AND HOW TO SUPPORT IT

 NATURAL MOISTURIZING FACTORS (NMFs)

-Water-binding components within the cells, including amino acids, sodium PCA, lactate, and urea.
+Water-binding components within the cells, including amino acids, sodium PCA, sodium lactate, and urea.
 They help retain hydration and maintain flexibility.

 THE SKIN MICROBIOME